A simple, classic Italian dish. Chicken, lemon, white wine and capers; a combination that will never go out of style.

 - ½ cup low sodium chicken broth

-- 1 tablespoon lemon juice, plus lemon slices, for serving
+- 1 tbsp lemon juice, plus lemon slices, for serving

 - Dredge & fry chicken: Preheat a large sauté pan over medium-high heat.
 Pat chicken dry.
 Season with salt and pepper.
 Place flour in a large dish and season liberally with salt and pepper.
 Dredge chicken in flour, shaking off any excess.
 Add oil and 1 tablespoon of butter to the pan.
 Fry chicken cutlets 2-3 minutes per side or until browned and cooked through.
 Transfer to a platter and keep warm.